-If you are claiming a credit for a certified historic structure on line 1c, you must attach a copy of the final certification of completed work by the Secretary of the Interior and evidence that the building is a certified historic structure.
-If the final certification has not been received by the time the tax return is filed, attach a copy of the first page of NPS Form 10-168a, Historic Preservation Certification Application (Part 2-Description of Rehabilitation), with proof that it was received by the Department of the Interior or the State Historic Preservation Officer, together with evidence that the building is a certified historic structure (or that such status has been requested).
-After the final certification of completed work has been received, attach a copy of the certification to the first tax return filed after receipt of the certification.
-Enter the building number assigned by the NPS in the space provided.
-If the qualified rehabilitation expenditures are from an S corporation, partnership, estate, or trust, enter the identifying number of the flow-through entity in the space provided.
+Enter the date of the final certification of completed work received from the Secretary of the Interior on line 1c(2).
+If the final certification has not been received by the time the tax return is filed for a year in which the credit is claimed, attach a copy of the first page of NPS Form 10-168a, Historic Preservation Certification Application (Part 2-Description of Rehabilitation), with an indication that it was received by the Department of the Interior or the State Historic Preservation Officer, together with proof that the building is a certified historic structure (or that such status has been requested).
+After the final certification of completed work has been received, file Form 3468 with the first income tax return filed after receipt of the certification and enter the assigned NPS project number and the date of the final certification of completed work on the appropriate lines on the form.
+Also attach an explanation, and indicate the amount of credit claimed in prior years.